NorAlija/leadfinder-n8n/README.md

 A simple Telegram bot that lets you scrape local businesses directly from chat.

+Screenshots can be found in documents/.
+The screenshot of the telegram bot result is blurred, respecting the privacy.

 Send a message like:

 cafes in helsinki 5